-- “Showroomer” shopper: the consumer takes his information in shop and then buys on the Internet (60%)
+- “Showroomer” shopper: the consumer takes his information in the shop and then buys on the Internet (60%)

-- “ROPO” (Research Online Purchase Offline) shopper: the consumer gets information online before buying in shop (93%)
+- “ROPO” (Research Online Purchase Offline) shopper: the consumer gets information online before buying in the shop (93%)

-B2C trends and innovations
+B2C Trends and Innovations

 According to a survey OpinionWay carried out for Trusted Shop in 2016, the French find out about the product or service they want before making purchases on the web.